 - Scholarly Works

 - Who Shall Enter Paradise?
-Christian Origins in Muslim Northern Nigeria, c.1890-1975 (Ohio University Press, New African Histories series, edited by Jean Allman and Allen Isaacman, forthcoming Fall/Winter 2014)
+Christian Origins in Muslim Northern Nigeria, c.1890-1975 (Ohio University Press, New African Histories series, edited by Jean Allman and Allen Isaacman, October 2014)

 Religions on the Move: New Dynamics of Religious Expansion in a Globalizing World (coedited with Afe Adogame), in International Studies in Religion and Society Series, edited by Peter Beyer and Lori Beaman (Leiden: Brill, 2012)

 “Parchman Women Write the Blues?
 What Became of Black Women’s Prison Music in Mississippi in the 1930s,” American Music 31, no. 2, Special Issue “Women’s Prison Music,” edited by Benjamin Harbert (2013): 183-202.

 “Civil Society and Religion in Africa,” in Handbook of Civil Society in Africa, edited by Ebenezer Obadare (Springer, 2014), 25-41.

 “Christian-Muslim Relations in Nigeria,” Oxford Islamic Studies Online Regional Update, edited by Benjamin Soares and Reudiger Seesemann, general editor John Esposito (2013).

 David Chidester, Empire of Religion, review for Journal of African History (in progress)

 Albert Wuaku, Hindu Gods in West Africa: Ghanaian Devotees of Shiva and Krishna (Leiden: Brill, 2013), review for Journal of Religion in Africa (forthcoming).